MANDATE AND RESPONSIBILITIES OF THE BOARD OF DIRECTORS

 D. The principal duties and responsibilities of the vice-chair will be as established by the board of directors from time to time.
 The vice-chair will be independent of management.

 E. The board of directors shall meet not less than four times during each year and will endeavour to hold one meeting in each quarter.
 The board will also meet at any other time at the call of the chair of the board or, subject to the Articles of the Company, the chief executive officer or any director.
-The independent directors shall meet on a regular basis as required to fulfil their responsibilities, including at least annually in executive session without the presence of non-independent directors and management.
+The independent directors shall meet on a regular basis as required to fulfil their responsibilities, including at each regularly scheduled board meeting in executive session without the presence of non-independent directors and management.
+Each director is expected to attend all meetings of the Board and any committee of which he or she is a member.
+Directors will be expected to have read and considered the materials sent to them in advance of each meeting and to actively participate in the meetings.

 F. Each director must have an understanding of the Company’s principal operational and financial objectives, plans and strategies, and financial position and performance.
 Directors must have sufficient time to carry out their duties and not assume responsibilities that would materially interfere with, or be incompatible with, board membership.
 Directors who experience a significant change in their personal circumstances, including a change in their principal occupation, are expected to advise the chair of the corporate governance and nominating committee.